poweroutlet2/openground/README.md

-# openground CLI
+# openground

-Unified CLI for extracting docs, ingesting into LanceDB, and running hybrid search.
+Openground is a system for managing documentation in an agent-friendly manner.
+It has a CLI to extract and store docs from websites and exposes tools via MCP to agents for querying the data via hybrid BM25 full-text search and vector similarity search.

 ## Install